 Although each company creates its own onboarding process, throughout extensive research a defined set of KPIs were combined into 3 main categories that have a crucial impact on onboarding process.

-■ Help to assimilate into the work team, the department,
+■ Involve managers to help welcome and assimilate new hires into the work team, the department, and company

 Legend: Sources: *Brandon Hall, High Performance Onboarding: A New Model for Excellence